Crypted420/Memory/README.md

 # Memory

 Memory is a NodeJS Web Application for keeping records in an old school UI way.
-I created Memory to explore the capability of NodeJS being a newbie in the Backend world.
+I created Memory to explore the capability of NodeJS being new to NodeJS.
 It was created with -
 - Express
 - Pug (View engine)